mcsamuelshoko/learning-programming/README.md

 ## 🌐 [<https://monorepo.tools/>]

-        ** FROM THE PROPER DEFINITION, THIS ISN'T A MONOREPO YET..JUST A BIG REPO 😅
+        ** FROM THE PROPER DEFINITION, TURNS OUT THIS ISN'T A MONOREPO YET..JUST A BIG REPO 😅

 ## 🧰 [<https://bazel.build/>]